 Financial Assistance for Women Considering Adoption

-If you choose to place your baby for adoption, you may be able to receive financial compensation for pregnancy- and adoption-related expenses.
-Some of the costs you may be able to have covered include:
+If you choose to place your baby for adoption, you may be able to receive financial aid for pregnancy- and adoption-related expenses.
+Some of the costs you may have covered include:

 - Medical and hospital bills

 - Legal fees

 Allowable expenses are determined by each state, as well as your personal situation.
 For example, teenage pregnancy financial help is often less than pregnancy financial support is for single mothers who already have a child they are raising; this is because a pregnant teenager may still be living at home and does not have the same living expenses as a woman supporting herself and other children on her own.